uktrade/iigb-beta-content/content/great.gov.uk/non-domestic/invest in the uk/zh.md

 published: false
 title: Invest in the UK ZH
 ---
-Find out about the UK’s wealth of investment opportunities and find out how the government will support your venture.
+Discover the UK’s wealth of investment opportunities and how the government will support your global ambition.